KwatMDPhD/Note/write.md

 End a clause with structure or a period.

-In a clause, uppercase only the first character.
+In a clause, use sentence case.

 Lowercase magnitudes, uppercase units, and have no spaces (8nG/uL).